KaddeOucif/neo4j_workshop_basics/README.md

 ### Additional links

-// course - introduction to Neo4j
+A more thorough course / introduction can be found by visiting the play guide in your Neo4j Browser.
 ```
 :play 4.0-intro-neo4j-exercises
 ```